-3. CORE FINANCIAL TRANSACTIONS
+4. CORE FINANCIAL TRANSACTIONS

-- 3.1 The completion of all core financial transactions is subject to Aviva's agreed service levels that cover the timeliness and accuracy of tasks, such as the collection and investment of contributions, investment fund switches and benefit payments for retirements, leavers and deaths. - 3.2 The Trustee's Governance Committee (GC) monitors Aviva's performance against its agreed service levels at each of its quarterly meetings (usually held in April, July, October and January each year), which are attended by Aviva.
+- 4.1 The completion of all core financial transactions is subject to Aviva's agreed service levels that cover the timeliness and accuracy of tasks, such as the collection and investment of contributions, investment fund switches and benefit payments for retirements, leavers and deaths. - 4.2 The Trustee's Governance Committee (GC) monitors Aviva's performance against its agreed service levels at each of its quarterly meetings (usually held in April, July, October and January each year), which are attended by Aviva.
 At each GC meeting, Aviva presents its quarterly governance report and provides an overview of its performance against its agreed service levels (which are broken down by task and transaction type) and explains the reasons for any instances of underperformance, including the steps being taken to address the underperformance.
-Attendance by Aviva also allows the GC to ask for further information on tasks that are significantly beyond the target set out in the SLA. - 3.3 During the year covered by this statement: - For core financial transactions, the proportion completed within the targets set out in the SLA averaged 82% each quarter (ranging from 61% to 95%); - For all administration tasks, the proportion completed within the targets set out in the SLA averaged 80% each quarter (ranging from 76% to 86%). - 3.4 The Plan's auditors also review core financial transactions as part of the annual audit. - 3.5 Based on the monitoring by the GC through its quarterly meetings, the Trustee is satisfied that during the Plan year ending 5 April 2021: - Aviva operated appropriate procedures, checks and controls in relation to its agreed service levels; - There were no material administration errors in relation to the processing of core financial transactions; - Overall, core financial transactions were completed promptly and accurately, although the GC will continue to work with Aviva in order to try and improve performance against the targets set out in the SLA.
+Attendance by Aviva also allows the GC to ask for further information on tasks that are significantly beyond the target set out in the SLA. - 4.3 During the year covered by this statement: - For core financial transactions, the proportion completed within the targets set out in the SLA was 78% for the year (ranging from 61% to 94% each quarter); and - For all administration tasks, the proportion completed within the targets set out in the SLA was 78% for the year (ranging from 70% to 85% each quarter). - 4.4 The Plan's auditors also review core financial transactions as part of the annual audit. - 4.5 Based on the monitoring by the GC at its quarterly meetings, the Trustee is satisfied that during the Plan year ending 5 April 2022: - Aviva operated appropriate procedures, checks and controls in relation to its agreed service levels; - There were no material administration errors in relation to the processing of core financial transactions; and - Overall, core financial transactions were completed promptly and accurately. - 4.6 The GC will continue to work with Aviva in order to try and improve performance against the targets set out in the SLA.

-4. CHARGES, TRANSACTION COSTS AND VALUE FOR MEMBERS
+5. CHARGES, TRANSACTION COSTS AND VALUE FOR MEMBERS